Chinchilla Cat with big green eyes.

 Enrichment and Special Requirements

 Preferring a more sedentary lifestyle, Chinchilla cats thrive with games that involve food dispensing cat toys, cat trees with food placed at different levels to encourage movement, and toys like ribbons or fishing rods for chasing.
-They are not known for solving complex puzzles, so it's best to keep their activities simple and enjoyable to prevent frustration or demotivation.
+They are not known for solving complex puzzle feeders, so it's best to keep their activities simple and enjoyable to prevent frustration or demotivation.

 Nutrition and Feeding